bioc/metabinR/README.md

 ## Memory requirements

-At minimum, make sure to allocate for JVM at least 10 bytes per variant per sample.
-If there are `n` samples and `m` variants allocate `10 x n x m` bytes of RAM.
-For example, for processing a VCF file containing data for 1 million variants and 1 thousand samples, allocate at least : 10^6 x 10^3 x 10 = 10^10 bytes = 10GB of RAM.
-For optimal execution, allocate more RAM than minimum.
-This will trigger less times garbage collections and hence less pauses.

 In order to allocate RAM, a special parameter needs to be passed while JVM initializes.
 JVM parameters can be passed by setting `java.parameters` option.
 The `-Xmx` parameter, followed (without space)